Arin0402/Data-structures-and-Algorithms/22_CRT/Day 11.md

             // subscript operator[] overloading
             // we are returning reference to the array element so that we can modify it in the main function.
-            // we could also return only value, but tehn we can not modify it.
+            // we could also return only value, but then we can not modify it.

             int& at(int ind){
                 return arr[ind];